Hybrid Smoothing for Anomaly Detection in Time Series: A Frequentist Approach to Identifying Anomalies

 To model steps in $g$, we take the basis to be

 Let $\Psi_{i,k} = \boldsymbol{\psi}_k(t_i)$ and substitute this matrix for $\bQ$ in the generic LASSO formulation above.
-From a frequentist perspective we use the $L_1$ penalty to seek a model with a limited number of steps in $g$.
-Although this simple device works well for the water filtering application one could also extend this to more complicated anomalies by modifying the basis functions.
+From a frequentist perspective, we use the $L_1$ penalty to seek a model with a limited number of steps in $g$.
+Although this simple device works well for the water filtering application, one could also extend this to more complicated anomalies by modifying the basis functions.
 More about this flexibility will be discussed in Section 5.

-Tibshirani at the time also suggested that the LASSO could be interpreted as a double-exponential (Laplace) prior on $\bbeta$ in the Bayesian framework. \cite{figueiredo2003adaptive} expanded on this work and was one of the first to publish a Bayesian hierarchical model using Laplace priors. \cite{park2008bayesian} followed proposing a Bayesian LASSO with a full Gibbs sampler.
-To our knowledge however, this model has not been used in a curve fitting context where it is combined with an additional smooth component.
+\citet{tibshirani1996regression} also suggested that the LASSO could be interpreted as a double-exponential (Laplace) prior on $\bbeta$ in the Bayesian framework. \citet{figueiredo2003adaptive} expanded on this work and was one of the first to publish a Bayesian hierarchical model using Laplace priors. \citet{park2008bayesian} followed, proposing a Bayesian LASSO with a full Gibbs sampler.